noyangunday/shaman.js/README.md

 shaman.js
 =========
-My incomplete (and abandoned) attempt to teach myself javascript.
+My attempt to fiddle with (and learn) WebGL.